upeshv/upeshv/README.md

 # 👋 Hi, I'm Upesh Vishwakarma
 ### Senior WordPress Engineer | WordPress Architect | Sr. Team Lead

 I am a high-impact **Engineering Leader** with over **11 years of professional experience** building and scaling enterprise web ecosystems.
-For the past **7 years**, I have served as a **Senior Team Lead at BrowserStack**, directing high-velocity squads and serving as the primary technical authority for global web architectures.
+For the past **7 years**, I am working as a **Senior Team Lead at BrowserStack**, directing high-velocity squads and serving as the primary technical authority for global web architectures.

 ---